Deer

 • Only use synthetic (artificial) or plant-based attractants.

-• If you are feeding cervids, only use bait produced in Ontario.
+• Only use bait produced in Ontario.

-• Report any deer displaying signs of illness by noting the location, taking photos if it is safe to do so, and contacting the Canadian Wildlife Health Cooperative at 1-866-673-4781, the Natural Resources Information and Support Centre at 1-800-667-1940, or email cwd@ontario.ca.
+• Report any deer displaying signs of illness by noting the location, taking photos if it is safe to do so, and contacting the Canadian Wildlife Health Cooperative at 1-866-673-4781, the Natural Resources Information and Support Centre at 1-800-667-1940, or emailing cwd@ontario.ca.

 Last year's antlerless deer draw results